Best Lightweight Trainers of 2016

 Below are the ten best lightweight running shoes, five for runners seeking a neutral shoe (those who pronate minimally) and five for those who looking for a stability shoe (those who pronate more significantly).
 These comprise shoes that are excellent to train in and even run a race in.

 When Brooks cancelled the launch in 2012, there was an uproar.
 Two years later, they brought it back new, improved, and better than ever.
-Now in its third incarnation since its 2014 revival, the Launch has many of Brooks' best shoe features: the BioMoGo DNA midsole for adaptive cushioning, a great upper, and a caterpillar crash pad that allows for a smooth heel-to-toe transition.
-And at $100, it's a great value compared to many other Brooks offerings.
-Its only problem: weight.
-It's the heaviest neutral shoe on the list.
+Now in its third incarnation since its 2014 revival, the Launch has many of Brooks’ best shoe features: the BioMoGo DNA midsole for adaptive cushioning, a great upper, and a caterpillar crash pad that allows for a smooth heel-to-toe transition.
+And at $100, it’s a great value compared to many other Brooks offerings.
+The only problem: the weight.
+It’s the heaviest neutral shoe on the list.

 Fitting neatly between the Wave Rider daily trainer and the Wave Hitogami racing shoe, Mizuno’s Wave Sayonara is a lightweight shoe that works.
 The shoe is well-cushioned (especially on the upper), but feels firm, which gives it a springy feel.
 Unlike other lightweight neutral trainers, it feels like it has some stability to it.
 Yet the best part about the shoe is that it’ll last: thanks to Mizuno’s Wave plate, this shoe can last about 50 miles more than any other shoe that we name on the list.